jkolyer/featurebase/README.md

 ### System Access

 The system is designed as a stand-alone app that's accessible by developers, and at runtime in a production system.
-At build time developers can integrate JSON API calls to extract feature toggle, which can be inserted into code.
+At build time developers can integrate JSON API calls to extract feature toggle, for example, which can be inserted into code.
+At runtime feature data can be loaded into memory, accessible by production system through Redis, for example.

 ### DB Schema